hemeac/kiwiTechTree/README.md

 * Kerbalism (Doesn't fit my personal playstyle, yet the Science Only configuration that I came across recently looks interesting)

 ## General Gameplay Changes
 I change probe behavior in two ways.
 First is I have kept PBC's Telemetry Report.
 It is a nice and easy way to get some early science which is obviously needed given the additional nodes.
 I also remove ALL probes SAS levels by default and add in the functionality through the stock upgrade system which follows the Flight Control tech path.
+I've renamed the command pods to reflect the relative node in which they appear.

 ## BetterSRBs 1.2.3
 Moved the new parts to the SRB tech nodes.
 Deprecate a couple of parts unless other Jade of Maar mods detected; Undeprecate the Missing History SRB in this stage to offer a third tier of SRBs in the 1.875m category.
 Replace new SRB parts with Restock if available to maintain similar aesthetic.